formsbyair/Documentation/docs/_docs/documents/actions/rework.md

 If the form does not require authorisation, Workflow Status will be set to **Pending** and assignment will remain with the last assigned user.

-**Rework** is available in the Options menu when viewing a document's information for Administrators and Supervisors.
+**Rework** is available in the Options menu when viewing a document's information for Administrators.

 The document will be re-delivered on Approval.